FuelLabs/fuels-rs/docs/src/getting-started/basics.md

     "your_project/out/debug/contract_test-abi.json",
 );

-// This helper will will launch a local node and provide a test wallet linked to it let wallets = launch_provider_and_get_single_wallet().await;
+// This helper will launch a local node and provide a test wallet linked to it let wallets = launch_provider_and_get_single_wallet().await;

 // Load the compiled Sway contract (this is the output from `forc build`)